Billcliffe History, Family Crest & Coats of Arms

 Billcliffe has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Billcliffe, Bilcliffe, Billcliff, Bilcliff, Billeclyf, Bilclif and many more.

 Early Notables of the Billcliffe family (pre 1700)

-More information is included under the topic Early Billcliffe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Billcliffe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billcliffe family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Billcliffes to arrive on North American shores: a number of settlers who arrived by the 19th century.